Tomb of Safdar Jang: Architecture

 The Safdarjung tomb, the last monumental tomb garden of the Mughals, was planned and built like an enclosed garden tomb in line with the style of the Humayun tomb and Taj Mahal.
 It was completed in 1754.
 The slabs from the tomb of Abdul Rahim Khankhana were used in the construction of the tomb.

-The tomb has four key features which are: The Char Bagh plan with the mausoleum at the center, a ninefold floor plan, a five-part façade and a large podium with a hidden stairway.
+The tomb has four key features, which are: The Char Bagh plan with the mausoleum at the center, a ninefold floor plan, a five-part façade, and a large podium with a hidden stairway.

-The main entry gate to the tomb is two-storied and its façade has very elaborate ornamentation over plastered surfaces and is in ornate purple colour.
-There is an inscription in Persian on the surface and its translation reads "When the hero of plain bravery departs from the transitory, may he become a resident of god’s paradise".
+The main entry gate to the tomb is two-storied, and its façade has very elaborate ornamentation over plastered surfaces and is in an ornate purple colour.
+An Arabic inscription on the surface of the gateway reads: "When the hero of plain bravery departs from the transitory, may he become a resident of God’s paradise".
 The rear side of the façade, which is seen after entering through the gate, has many rooms and the library.
-To the right of the gate is the mosque which is a three-domed structure marked with stripes.
+To the right of the gate is the mosque, which is a three-domed structure marked with stripes.

 Entering through the main gate gives a perfect view of the mausoleum.
-Its walls are built high and the central dome, which is the main mausoleum of Safdarjung, is built over a terrace.
-Red and buff stones are the materials used for building the main mausoleum which measures 28 m square.
+Its walls are built high, and the central dome, which is the main mausoleum of Safdarjung, is built over a terrace.
+Red and buff stones are the materials used for building the main mausoleum, which measures 28 m square.
 The central chamber, square in shape, has eight partitions with a cenotaph in the middle.
-Here there are partitions in rectangular shape and the corner partitions are in octagonal shape.
+Here, there are partitions in rectangular shape, and the corner partitions are in octagonal shape.
 The interior of the tomb is covered with rococo plaster with decorations.
-There are four towers around the main tomb at the corners which are polygonal in shape and are provided with kiosks.
+There are four towers around the main tomb at the corners, which are polygonal in shape and are provided with kiosks.
 They have marble panels which are faded, and decorated arches.
-There is an underground chamber in the mausoleum which houses the graves of Safadrjung and his wife.
-The ceiling of the mosque has been plastered, painted and ornamented.
+There is an underground chamber in the mausoleum which houses the graves of Safdarjung and his wife.
+The ceiling of the mosque has been plastered, painted, and ornamented.